Happy Easter Sunday Everyone!!

 Neighborhood feels can have an impact.
 Family owned restaurants and bars will be more likely to invest in this product, for they truly show that their customers mean something to them and would be hurt if they lost one of their patrons to a drinking and driving tragedy.
 I think small town people will understand the significance of this product, and especially those who have been impacted, indirectly or directly, by drunk driving fatalities.
 This product can help keep our roads safe.

 I met with our marketing consultant, Sam DiGiovanni, and she helped me with a portion of the Customer Discovery project.
 As I was collecting the data on Simmons, she said, "Has Professor Spotts talked to you about Buyer personas yet?"
 She gave me information on them, and that is what our market research report is, basically a buyer persona.
 Ironically, on Thursday, Professor Spotts discussed how we need to create a buyer persona for our product.
 Sam taught me before Professor Spotts even needed to!
 That is why our marketing consultant is great (and deserves a good grade).
-Figured I would put that in there so Sam knows I'm advocating for her! buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
+Figured I would put that in there so Sam knows I'm advocating for her!
+A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
 When creating your buyer persona, consider including customer demographics, behavior patterns, motivations, and goals.
 The more detailed you are, the better.
 Demographics takes into consideration population segments.
 Here, we will think about where they are from, importance of gender, age groups, salaries, and education levels.
 Then we go to psychographics, which takes the way our ideal customer thinks into consideration.
 Here we will think about what brands they identify with, what aspirations they have, what their hobbies are, and what kinds of ideals they hold onto.
 Behavioral is the section which helps understand how your target customer behaves.
 This looks at their past purchases, favorite shops, visiting websites, and applications used on their electronic devices.
 Environmental is the section to help us understand the environment that our ideal customer lives in.
 We would look at the languages they speak, the countries they live in, the payment methods available to them, and the modes of transport they normally use.
 Since I already used the buyer persona as an outline for our market research report, we have a bit of an advantage and now we just need to conduct more research in order to actually create the buyer persona.
 We simply just have the data to create one now.
 In class we were given some examples, and now it time to have one for Tuesday.

 In class, we also discussed the importance of our value proposition.
 Our value proposition contains a headline which is a short statement about the end benefit we offer.
 It is important to grab the attention of our customers with this headline.
 Then, we need a 2-3 sentence explanation on what we offer, for whom do we offer it, and why it is useful.
 In addition, we should have some bullet points about the key benefits and then also provide a visual for the product.
 This helps explain a promise of value to be delivered and should be the primary reason a prospect should buy from us.
 It should be a clear statement that explains how your product solves customer pain-points or improves their situation.
 It explains why we are relevant.
 It shows our specific benefits and what our quantified value is.
 Lastly, it tells the ideal customer why they should buy from us and not from our competitions and gives the reason as to why we are uniquely different.
 Dr. Gettens and Professor Spotts explained to us that the entire team should have our value proposition memorized.
 Our expo is coming up, and we need to be ready to pitch to "judges" (not sure if they are judges) about our product and why we have value.
 It is important for everyone to know this.
 Why?
 If one person has the value proposition understood, then what happens if two people come up to our board and want to talk to another person in the group.
 They cannot just sit there and say "uh, wait for my partner to finish explaining the product to that person, and then they'll explain to you next."
 We all need to be capable of presenting OK 2 DRIVE to people who have never seen anything like this.
 On Thursday, we were able to brainstorm about what our headline will be and where we will go from here.
 We saw some examples and got some ideas of what we want to do.
 Ultimately, there is a technology side and a marketing side of this value proposition.
 But we also need to make it attractive to look at, for that is of the utmost importance.